arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/debugger/debugger.md

 ![Find source file window](assets/ozone_find_window.png)

 Now you are ready to start debugging.
-Simply go to **Debug > Download & Reset Program** to start debugging your sketch: you can add breakpoints , inspect variables, halt the execution and more.
+Simply go to **Debug > Download & Reset Program** to start debugging your sketch: you can add breakpoints, inspect variables, halt the execution, and much more.

 ![Start debugging in Ozone](assets/ozone_debug_session.png)